 8/28/2015: In the Emerald, here:

 A recent study by the University’s Oregon Natural Hazards Workgroup found several campus buildings will experience moderate to great damage in a massive earthquake.
-These buildings include Straub Hall, Prince Lucien Campbell Hall and McArthur Court.
+Naturally, due to the danger that’s bound to ensue, students must be prepared for the earthquake and potential impending damage.
+Investing in a quality earthquake kit and having a well-thought-out disaster plan is essential for when the time strikes.
+The buildings that will be impacted include Straub Hall, Prince Lucien Campbell Hall and McArthur Court.

 And the UO administration has swiftly reacted with “action items” on how to remedy the seismic deficiencies.
 Oh wait, this is all from 2005.
 Never mind.